mikekaskada/Astro-Pi--Magno_Fi-team/README.md

 4. Are there any anomalies on Earth’s magnetic field?

 ## Acknowledgement
-We are grateful to the [Atlantes team](https://github.com/niubit/astropi_atlantes_2021-2022) from the 2021-2022 Astro Pi competition for making their data and images publicly available.
+We are grateful to the [Atlantes team](https://github.com/niubit/astropi_atlantes_2021-2022) from the 2021-2022 Astro Pi competition for allowing us to use their data and images.
 This has provided us with valuable information to further our research on Earth's Magnetic Field.